casefabric/guide/docs/cmmn/case-plan.md

 Milestones are beneficial plan items in a case, because they allow us to assess a case’s progress.
 They are not associated with work like a task is, but rather indicate certain conditions have been reached within a case.

-**In the CaseFabric IDE** you can drag the Milestone Icon to the canvas and model its properties using the Properties Palette.
+**In the Case Designer** you can drag the Milestone Icon to the canvas and model its properties using the Properties Palette.

 ## Plan Item properties